At The Treasury Recruitment Company, the questions we get asked more than any other relate to compensation / salary:

 Money isn’t the be all and end all of working but it certainly helps!
 If the other tips don’t help, then why not be open to new opportunities?

-I don’t mean you have to change your job every year if you don’t receive successive pay rises, but if you are taking on more responsibility and you don’t receive the rewards you deserve, maybe it’s a good time to look elsewhere.
+We don’t mean you have to change your job every year if you don’t receive successive pay rises, but if you are taking on more responsibility and you don’t receive the rewards you deserve, maybe it’s a good time to look elsewhere.

 As a Treasury professional, its often seen as a good thing to move positions every 3 years or so.